Religion of the Shang dynasty: High God Di

 The head of the Shang pantheon was Di (帝), the 'High God'.
 In many oracle bone inscriptions, Di is described as presiding over a hierarchy of spirits, including former humans and nature deities, of which all were under Di's control.
 The Shang sought to understand the will of this high deity through the practice of divination using oracle bones.
 (Note: Modern scholars studying Di often refer to the deity as Shangdi.
 The Shang conception of Di as a supreme god has been challenged by scholars including Zhu Fenghan, who argues instead that Di was a cosmic spirit.
 It is unknown whether Di is mentioned in Shang bronze inscriptions.)

 The Shang believed that Di exercised authority over both the natural and human worlds, which included controlling the climate, influencing the harvest, and overseeing the outcomes of battles.
 Di expressed approval or disapproval over the everyday actions of humans, and was thought to be capable of either providing aid or sending down disasters.
 Di was virtually the only deity who could issue commands.
 While the Shang conducted rituals to ensure Di would not harm them, there is no evidence that they made sacrifices to Di as they did to other spirits, implying a significant distinction in how Di was perceived.

 The identity of Di has been the subject of debate.
 Some scholars proposed that the Shang conceived of Di in a manner similar to the Judeo-Christian God.
 Another approach conflates Di with the legendary Emperor Ku, the third of the Five Emperors mentioned as preceding the Shang in Sima Qian's Shiji (c.
 91 BC).
 Emperor Ku could be the same as Kui, a spirit addressed as "High Ancestor" in at least four Shang inscriptions.
 This might prove to be useful for the Shang king, who accordingly was seen as sharing portions of the High God's power.

 Another view is that Shang religion did not conceive of a high god as such, and that Di was a generic word applicable to all divine powers.
-According to Robert Eno, Di was applied to the names of some ancestors, despite the fact that these spirits were not considered comparably powerful to Di.
-From this, Eno infers that Di was not a name for one god in particular, but could refer to any spirit.
-While agreeing with Eno against the existence of a singular god, John C. Didier opposes Eno's position that the Shang conceived of Di as an entirely abstract multiplicity of spirits.
+Eno advances four grounds: the absence of sacrifices to Di; inconsistent usage of the term, such as inscriptions where Di appears together with named royal ancestors; its apparent use as a plural; and its use as an honorific in naming the deceased father of a reigning king.
+He argues that di denoted not a single supreme deity, but whatever portion of the pantheon was being treated as its apex in the context of a given divination.
+While agreeing with Eno against the existence of a singular High God, John C. Didier differs from him in the nature of Di's multiplicity.